hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 # Rescueland Robots (R)

-Aside from Super Owls, the main civilians of Rescueland are Rescueland robots, such as FCRT's.
+Aside from Super Owls, the main civilians of Rescueland are Rescueland robots, such as FCRT's (Fast Clever Rescue Transformers).

 ## Robot Personality

 Rescueland Robots are designed with a unique personality that sets them apart from normal robots.
-This is a result of an innovative gas injected every hundred years, known informally as "Rescueland Gas."
+This is a result of an mystical gas injected every hundred years, known informally as "Rescueland Gas."
 This gas, though unknown why, causes the robots to have emotions, thoughts and imaginations.
 As a result, these robots become more than machines; they exhibit the characteristics of living beings.
 The emotional spectrum of a Rescueland Robot is as complex as a living one, allowing them to engage meaningfully with the world around them.
 In the event of gas having been entirely consumed, behaviour reverts to that of a conventional robot.
 Each robot has a distinct personality that remains unchanged after replenishing the consumed gas.

 ## Robot Versions